Bone Marrow Transplant in Thailand Your guide to cost, top specialists & hospitals

 What Does Long-Term Recovery Involve?

-Full immune reconstitution takes six to twelve months.
-During this period you should avoid crowds, raw foods, and contact with unwell people.
+Full immune reconstitution takes several months after an autologous transplant and one to two years after an allogeneic transplant.3 During this period you should avoid crowds, raw foods, and contact with unwell people.
 Vaccinations are readministered on a schedule.
 Your haematologist monitors for late effects including chronic GVHD, endocrine changes, and secondary malignancy risk.

 Risks and Safety of Bone Marrow Transplant